8 tips for booking safari in Kenya

 Always ask for an open off-road vehicle (Land Cruiser or similar).

-d) Is transfer from/to Nairobi included?
+d) Is the transfer from and to Nairobi included?

 Most camps will organise a transfer from Nairobi to the park.
 Ask if it costs extra.
 Usually, flying is more comfortable and better for time management.
 Nevertheless, a road trip will give you insights into real-life outside national parks.